The Perfect Rent to Own Contracts and Lease to Own Agreements

 Avoid giving equitable interest with your rent to own contracts.

-Ok, so what is equitable interest and how does it effect your lease to own agreements?
+Ok, so what is equitable interest and how does it affect your lease to own agreements?

 Simply put, if you use a generic rent to own contract and end up having to evict the tenants living in your home, the judge could misunderstand your simple contract.
 If the judge thinks the tenant has “equitable interest” in your home, you will then have to foreclose on the tenants instead of evicting them!